tkcranny/Cosc3000_Project1/data_vis/static/presentation/slides.md

 ![Faculty relationships of degrees](/static/presentation/images/faculty_dual_degrees_trans.png)

+Note:
-Note: The HASS (Arts) band is brighter, showing it has many duals.
-As the previous graph showed, HABS does not share much.
+- The HASS (Arts) band is brighter, has many duals.
+- HABS does not share much (Previous graph).
+- EAIT shares more with BEL and SCI than HASS

 ---